Trekking in Nepal with Namaste Nomad

-Experience, explore and discover Nepal’s majestic mountains, rain forests, colourful history and rich culture.
+Experience, explore and discover Nepal’s high peaks of Himalayas with Namaste Nomad team, rain forests, colourful history and rich culture.
 Our Nepal trekking tours and day tours offer you easy access to this wonderful Himalayan country.

-If you’re reading this, you are probably considering trekking Nepal or visiting on a tour.
+If you’re reading this, you are probably considering trekking to Nepal or visiting Nepal.
 Here you will discover the basics to know before you go and which of Namaste Nomad’s Nepal tours is just what you need to make it happen.

-Mohan Nepal, native guide and founder of Namaste Nomad, has made countless treks and trips around Nepal and still finds trekking Nepal exciting.
-His vast experience and insider knowledge has been applied in developing unique Nepal tours to show you the best of the country.
+Mohan Nepal, native guide and founder of Namaste Nomad, has made countless treks and trips around Nepal and still finds trekking Nepal is exciting.
+His vast experience and insider knowledge has been applied in developing unique Nepal tours to show you the best of the Nepal.

 Nepal trekking tours